Thomas A. Burke

 Thomas Aloysius Burke (October 30, 1898 – December 5, 1971) was an American politician from Ohio.
 A member of the Democratic Party, he served as the 48th mayor of Cleveland, Ohio, from 1946 to 1953 and in the United States Senate from November 10, 1953 until December 2, 1954.
 Cleveland Burke Lakefront Airport is named after him.

 Early life and education

 Burke was born in Cleveland, Ohio on October 30, 1898.
 During World War I, Burke served in the United States Army.
-In 1920, he graduated from the College of the Holy Cross and in 1923 he graduated from Western Reserve University School of Law.
+He graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in 1920 and earned his LL.B. from the Western Reserve University School of Law in 1923.

 Early political career

 In 1930, Burke became as assistant county prosecutor.
 In 1937, the Ohio Attorney General, Herbert S. Duffy commissioned an investigation of an election fraud case in Lawrence County, Ohio.
 Burke was appointed as the special counsel to prosecute the case of six people accused of breaking into the election board and tampering with votes for the county commissioner's race.

 In 1941, Burke became vice mayor of Cleveland.
 He was also simultaneously the Director of Law for Cleveland, the city's chief legal advisor.